NREL/OpenStudio-user-documentation/docs/reference/openstudio_application_interface.md

 ------

 ## Right Panel
-The right panel provides access to items in the library or in your model, as well as the ability to edit some of these items.
+The right panel provides access to items in the library or in your model, and allows you to edit some of these items.

 - __"My Model"__ displays items that are part of your model already.

-- __"Library"__ includes components and measures that come with the application or are downloaded from the Building Component Library (BCL)
+- __"Library"__ includes components and measures that come with the application or are downloaded from the Building Component Library (BCL).

 - __"Edit"__ allows you to select certain components and edit the settings for that component.
 It is used in the HVAC tab to edit component settings, assign thermal zones to loops, and to add plenums.